Confirmation

 No matter which school or religious education program, you’ll need to:

-1. Complete 10 hours of service.
-All service hours must be completed, recorded, and submitted on time in the link found below.
+1. Choose one service date opportunity.
+All service hours must be completed, recorded, and submitted on time.

 2. Participate in parish activities that involve helping others in need.